 Lines can only by selected where there is a node.
-Position the cursor at either end of the line, or on a corner, to get a polygon will be highlighted and can now be edited using the Move Node tool $\stackrel{\scriptstyle\checkmark}{\sim}$, moved $\stackrel{\scriptstyle\leftarrow}{\rightarrow}$ or deleted $\stackrel{\scriptstyle\scriptstyle\times}{\times}$.
+Position the cursor at either end of the line, or on a corner, to get a crosshair and left click.
+The line will be highlighted and can now be edited using the Move Node tool